NV08hv/Customer-Segmentation/README.md

 ==> Value Assessment: Evaluate the value of each customer segment and develop marketing strategies and services tailored to each segment.
 RFM analysis helps businesses gain a deeper understanding of customer purchasing behavior and enables the development of more effective marketing strategies by focusing on optimizing interactions with different customer segments. \
 In this stage of analysis the customer segmentation was done by developing an RFM Model.
 The RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
 It groups the customers on the basis of their previous purchase transactions.
 In this analysis the customer segment was divided into 11 groups.
-The groups being :

-  Platinum Customers \
-  Very Loyal Customers \
-  Recent Customers \
-  Potential Customers \
-  Lost Customers \
-  Losing Customers \
-  Late Bloomer \
-  High Risk Customers \
-  Evasive Customers \
-  Becoming Loyal \
-  Almost lost Customers
+The groups being : Platinum Customers, Very Loyal Customers, Recent Customers, Potential Customers, Lost Customers, Losing Customers, Late Bloomer, High Risk Customers, Evasive Customers, Becoming Loyal, Almost lost Customers
   ![image](https://github.com/NV08hv/Customer-Segmentation/assets/168745635/ff92a225-3d63-4415-bd86-02ef42e69bf8)